wescale/k8s-advanced-training/GitOps/README.md

 # Declarative manifests

-Look at the resources your kubernets cluster can manage (`kubectl api-resources`).
+Look at the resources your kubernetes cluster can manage (`kubectl api-resources`).
 What are the resources provided by **argo**?

 Edit the `application.yaml` to declare an ArgoCD application named `declarative-gitops-chart` to deploy the same Helm chart as above.